ben-pr-p/osdi-client/README.md

 Will parse the app entry point and returned metadata on subsequent api calls and create convenience methods for you.

+Note: I haven't finished populating the Resource classes with the correct property fields.

 ## Usage

 Works in the browser and in node.
 Browersify / webpack friendly.